vlandham/unix_intro/unix.markdown

 	TTTTTCTTGTTCTTATATTGTAGTTGCAAGAAAGTTAAAAGATTTTGACTTTTCTTGTTT
 	CAG

 That's a long command, but it does a lot.
 Try to break down each step and work out what it is doing (you will need to consult the man page for some commands maybe).
 Notice that I use one of the other redirect operators `<` to read from a file.
 It took seven Unix commands to do this, but these are all relatively simple Unix commands; it is the combination of them together which makes them so powerful.
-One might argue that when things get this complex with Unix that it might be easier to do it in Perl!
+One might argue that when things get this complex with Unix that it might be easier to do it in a scripting language like Ruby or Perl!

 ---